antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 The **Members** page displays every user currently assigned to the Security Group.

-Reviewing group membership confirms that the correct users will receive any applications, compliance policies and configuration profiles assigned to the group.
+Reviewing group membership is an important administrative task because Microsoft Intune frequently deploys applications, compliance policies and configuration profiles to Security Groups rather than individual users.

+Using groups makes administration simpler, improves consistency and reduces the amount of manual configuration required when additional users join the organisation.

-For this laboratory, the **Helpdesk User** account is a member of the **IT Support Team** Security Group.
+For this laboratory, the **Helpdesk User** account is already a member of the **IT Support Team** Security Group.

+This confirms that the group is ready to receive future assignments.

 ![Group Membership](screenshots/intune-group-membership.png)

 ---

 # Reviewing User Group Membership

+It is also useful to verify group membership from the user's perspective.

 Navigate to: